Diana Tutton: Literary career

 Two of Tutton's books centre on taboo relationships.
 Mamma (1956) is about Joanna Malling, a middle-aged widow who falls in love with her new son-in-law, a man who is much nearer to her own age than to her daughter's.
 Despite attraction on both sides, the relationship is never consummated, and Tutton ends her book by having the daughter and son-in-law—who had both been living with Joanna—move away.
 Even more than with Guard Your Daughters, Tutton takes a story with tragic overtones and treats it on the surface as a social comedy.
-It was serialized in an abridged version on the BBC program "Woman's Hour" in 1956, read in ten installments by Jill Balcon.
+It was serialized in an abridged version on the BBC programme "Woman's Hour" in 1956, read in ten installments by Jill Balcon.

 The Young Ones (1959) is about incest.
 It focuses on the siblings Ned and Julie, the latter of whom is initially thought to be adopted.
 Narrated by one of their sisters, it describes Ned and Julie's love affair, which continues even after they discover that Julie is not adopted but is Ned's biological sister.
 Ned and Julie marry nonetheless and attempt, with the narrator's help, to keep the marriage a secret from their relatives and friends.
 Ned and Julie's marriage ultimately fails.
 As in Tutton's other novels, there is a strong contrast between the matter-of-fact narrative style and the unusual subject matter.